Interpreting Blackbox Models via Model Extraction: Conclusion

 \section{Conclusion}

-We have proposed an approach for interpreting blackbox models based on decision tree extraction, and shown how it can be used to interpret both random forests and control policies.
+We have proposed an approach for interpreting blackbox models based on decision tree extraction, and shown how it can be used to interpret blackbox models.
 Important directions for future work include devising algorithms for model extraction using more expressive input distributions, and developing new ways to gain insight from the extracted decision trees.